+9.4.7 Design Standards - Buildings

-9.5.10 Building and Design Standards.
-The following standards shall apply:
+The following shall apply:

 - 1. Setbacks.
-The setbacks of the underlying zone shall apply. - a.
-Internal Building Separation: the minimum distance between all freestanding Buildings in the WSOD shall be free of any obstruction which would interfere with the passage of a fire-safety vehicle to the complete site; and - b.
-The setback for height at the property line shall be no more than fifteen (15) feet high from the property line for a setback distance of at least ten (10) feet. - 2.
+The setbacks of the underlying zone shall apply. - 2.
 Height.
-Provided the use of the Building is either non residential or Mixed Use, building heights may be increased in the discretion of the Planning Board.
-Current zoning requires heights not to exceed thirty five (35) feet, except that spires, water tanks, communication towers, chimneys, exhaust stacks, flagpoles, mechanical penthouses and other structures normally built above the roof and not devoted to human occupancy may be erected to such heights as are necessary to accomplish the purpose they are normally intended to serve.
-In the WSOD, the Planning Board may, in its sole discretion, allow building height for nonresidential or mixed properties to be increased. - 3.
+Provided the use of the Building is either non-residential or Mixed Use, building heights may be increased at the discretion of the Planning Board.
+Current zoning requires heights not to exceed thirty five (35) feet.
+Spires, water tanks, communication towers, chimneys, exhaust stacks, flagpoles, mechanical equipment normally built above the roof may be erected to such heights as are necessary to accomplish the purpose they are normally intended to serve if shown on plan submittals and approved by the Planning Board as part of the Special Permit approval process. - 3.
+Exceptions.
+The building height maximum of 35 feet may be increased upon issuance of a Special Permit by the Planning Board if the Board finds that the increase is consistent with public health and safety, or that the increase promotes a public benefit.
+The Board is under no obligation to approve a waiver of Height Regulations. - 4.
+Floor to Area Ratio (FAR).
+Within the WSOD District, a Floor to Area Ratio shall be imposed to address building size and maintain an appropriate level of building mass so as to not be out of scale with surrounding structures.
+FAR is defined as a measurement of a building's gross square footage compared to the square footage of the land upon which it is located.
+The Willow Street Overlay District FAR is a maximum of .75: 1. - 5.
 Parking.
-Within the WSOD District, off-street parking shall be provided sufficient to serve the needs of the various uses, based upon the nature of the use and the number of persons occupying and using the facilities and shall be in compliance with the parking requirements of the underlying business district unless the applicant can prove that mixed-use shared parking between the residential and commercial uses is appropriate.
+Within the WSOD District off-street parking shall be provided sufficient to serve the needs of the various uses, based upon the nature of the use and the number of persons occupying and using the facilities and shall be in compliance with the parking, requirements of the underlying business district unless the applicant can prove that mixed-use shared parking between the residential and commercial uses is appropriate.